OPRAH'S DEAD SON

 Chapter Thirty-five

-In front of the house to her right, there's a kid with no clothes on.
-He's a boy.
+In front of the house to her right, there's a kid with no clothes on, a boy.
 He's old enough to walk, but he couldn't run very far without falling down.
 His hands are dirty.
 His mouth is dirty from eating dirt.
 He's touching flowers.
-He pushes gently down onto one of the bursting bright orange crepe paper poppies, and, when he lets go...boing!
+He pushes gently down onto one of the bursting bright orange crepe paper poppies, and when he lets go...boing!
 The poppy pops back up again.
 Ha!
 That makes the little boy laugh and clap his hands and drool dirty drool down his chin.
 He touches a purple iris.
-The iris is so dark purple it's almost black.
-There are bright yellow stripes screaming through the dark purple and dipping down into the complex, fuzzy interior of the iris.
-Around its outer edges, the iris is lavender.
+Around its outer edges the iris is lavender but it gets so purple it's almost black inside.
+Bright fuzzy yellow stripes fly toward its center like comets in a night sky.
+The boy with no clothes on pushes the flower slowly down almost all the way to the ground, then lets go.
+Boing!
+The iris pops back up again and nods slowly to and fro at the naked boy like it's his newfound friend.
+The naked boy laughs.
+He claps his hands, drools more dirty drool down his chin and walks haltingly over toward a spotted tiger lily.

-As she gets closer to the house at the end of the path, Giselle sees an old man in the shadows on the front porch.
+As she gets closer, Giselle sees an old man in the shadows on the front porch.
 He's sitting with his legs crossed on a small Persian prayer rug stretched out across the gray, weather-beaten planks.
-He's leaning against a smooth, heart-shaped, pastel pink rock cemented into the front wall of the house.
-There are no steps.
-The porch is a platform, raised a foot or so off the ground.
-The man is staring off into space.
+He's leaning against one side of a smooth, heart-shaped, pastel pink piece of shale cemented into the front wall of granite rocks.
+There aren't any steps.
+The porch is a platform, raised a foot or two off the ground.
+The man is staring off into nowhere.
 He hasn't noticed Giselle, or if he has he hasn't given any indication that he's noticed her.
-Bees hover among the lilac bushes on either side of the porch, bumblebees and regular bees and white butterflies.
+Bees hover among the lilac bushes on either side of the porch, bumblebees and regular bees...and white butterflies and yellow butterflies.

 There's a dog next to the old man, a golden retriever, like Mimi Crenshaw's dog, like Jasper!
 The dog doesn't notice Giselle either, not until she's standing right in front of the two of them, the old man and his dog.
 The dog looks up at her.
 His eyes are brown.
 He opens his mouth.
 He pants.
-His tongue lolls out over his lower teeth, all pink and slick with clear saliva.
-He closes his eyes lazily, then opens them again.
-He yawns, then lays his head back down onto his paws.
+His tongue lolls out over his lower teeth, all pink and slick with saliva.
+He closes his eyes lazily, then opens his eyes again, yawns a lazy yawn and lays his head back down onto his paws.

 The old man's eyes are blue.
 His face is tan.
 He looks directly into her eyes and says, "Hey, Giselle."

-He's not that old.
-He has on a pair of frayed, faded, Levi's cut off into cutoffs.
+He's old but not that old.
+He has on a pair of frayed, faded Levi's cut off into cutoffs.
 His legs are tan.
 He's wearing a worn out, powder blue Izod golf shirt.
 His hair is long and straight and thinning, partly gray, partly dirty-blond.
 It doesn't quite touch his shoulders.
 He's a pleasant enough looking old guy, even features, decent teeth, not a lot of loose skin anywhere.
-His feet are bare.
+He's not wearing shoes or socks.
 His toenails could use clipping.
-The tall grass and the thistles and the dog and the porch and the man all smell like lilacs and new straw.
+The tall grass and the thistles and the dog and the porch and the man all smell like lilacs and new straw and warm sunshine in the woods.

 "You have an alligator on your shirt," Giselle says.